smp/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 *Note: if a Markdown cell is highlighted, then clicking **Run** will move the highlight to the next cell*

 3. Whilst the code is executing the braces will change to be **[\*]**, indicating that it is executing, and once complete will change to **[1]**.
 Future cells will have increasing numbers inside the braces, and this helps you see the order in which cells have been exected within the notebook.
 Directly below the code, but still within the Code cell, is the output from the code execution - this will include any error messages that your code has thrown.
+In this example, the code execurion successfully created the specified bucket in S3.

 ![First execution](images/loadBoto3Post.png)